Fox & Partners respects your privacy and is committed to protecting your personal data.

 - Where we need to perform the contract we are about to enter into or have entered into with you.

 - Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.
-For example, we may use your personal data to comply for fraud or crime prevention and for our network and information security measures, for any purpose required by law or our regulatory authority.
+For example, we may use your personal data to comply with fraud or crime prevention and for our network and information security measures, for any purpose required by law or our regulatory authority.

 - Where we need to comply with a legal or regulatory obligation.